LBCamden/vite-plugin-nunjucks-loader/readme.md

 - Supports importing macros from node_modules
 - Supports custom filters (async and sync)

+> [!WARNING]
+> This plugin is in early stage development and may be subject to breaking change.

 ## Use case

 You have a library of design system components written in nunjucks that you'd like to use in a modern web stack.
 This plugin allows you to: